 Ensure everyone in your group, including porters, has eye protection.
 If you lose your sunglasses a piece of cardboard with two narrow slits (just wide enough to see through) will protect your eyes.
-The cure for snow-blindness is to keep the eyes closed and lie down in a dark room.
+But if that fails and snow-blindness develops, the cure is to keep eyes closed and lie down in a dark room.
 Eye-drops and aspirin can be helpful.

 Protect against sunburn on Kilimanjaro by wearing a hat, sunglasses and a shirt with a collar that can be turned up.
-At altitude you’ll also need sunscreen for your face.
+At altitude in particular you’ll also need sunscreen for your face.

 Care of feet, ankles and knees on Kilimanjaro

-A twisted ankle, swollen knee or a septic blister on your foot could ruin your trek up kilimanjaro so it’s important to take care to avoid these.
+Nevertheless, a twisted ankle, swollen knee or a septic blister on your foot could ruin your trek up Kilimanjaro.
+So it’s important to take care to avoid these.
 Choose comfortable boots with good ankle support.
 Don’t carry too heavy a load.
 Wash your feet and change your socks regularly.
 During lunch stops take off your boots and socks and let them dry in the sun.
 Attend to any blister as soon as you feel it developing.

 Blisters on Kilimanjaro

 There are a number of ways to treat blisters but on Kilimanjaro prevention is far better than cure.
-Stop immediately you feel a ‘hot spot’ forming and cover it with a piece of moleskin or Second Skin.
+So stop immediately you feel a ‘hot spot’ forming and cover it with a blister plaster such as Compeed.
 One trekker suggests using the membrane inside an egg-shell as an alternative form of Second Skin.
 If a blister does form you can either burst it with a needle (sterilized in a flame) then apply a dressing or build a moleskin dressing around the unburst blister to protect it.

 You can lessen the risk of a sprained ankle on Kilimanjaro by wearing boots which offer good support.
 Watch where you walk, too.
 If you do sprain an ankle, cool it in a stream and keep it bandaged.
 If it’s very painful you’ll probably have to abandon your trek and return to your hotel.
 Aspirin is helpful for reducing pain and swelling.

-These are most common after long stretches of walking downhill – such as the long descent from the summit of Kilimanjaro.
-It’s important not to take long strides as you descend; small steps will lessen the jarring on the knee.
-It may be helpful to wear knee supports and use walking poles for long descents, especially if you’ve had problems with your knees before.
+These are most common after long stretches of walking downhill.
+For example, the long descent from the summit of Kilimanjaro.
+So it’s important not to take long strides as you descend, because small steps lessen the jarring on the knee.
+What’s more, it may be helpful to wear knee supports and use walking poles for long descents.
+This is especially true if you’ve had problems with your knees before.